coreos/docs/enterprise-registry/github-auth/index.md

 Enterprise Registry in GitHub or GitHub Enterprise.

 - Log into GitHub (Enterprise)
-- Visit the applications page under your settings and click "<a href="https://github.com/settings/applications/new">Register New Application</a>".
+- Visit the applications page under your organization's settings and click "<a href="https://github.com/settings/applications/new">Register New Application</a>".

 <div class="graphic">